Safari and Gorilla Trekking in Uganda: All You Need to Know (2024)

 • Minimize Noise: Keep noise to a minimum to avoid stressing the wildlife.

-• Do Not Feed the Animals: Avoid feeding the animals to prevent altering their natural behaviours and diet.
+• Do Not Feed the Animals: Avoid feeding the animals to prevent altering their natural behaviors and diet.

-• Be Aware of Your Surroundings: Always be conscious of where you are and the animals' behaviour.
+• Be Aware of Your Surroundings: Always be conscious of where you are and the animals' behavior.

 • Stay Hydrated: Drink water regularly.
 Dehydration can occur quickly under the hot sun, especially when focused on exciting wildlife sightings.